Nayee001/Nayee001/README.md

 # Hi there, I'm Akshaykumar Nayee 👋

-I'm passionate about [your interests], and I'm currently learning [what you're learning].
-I'm open to collaboration on [projects or areas of interest], so feel free to reach out if you'd like to work together.
+I'm passionate about Software Development , Full Stack development,so feel free to reach out if you'd like to work together.

 ## 🌱 I'm Currently Learning